Oliver-Piorun/Oliver-Piorun/README.md

 I work as a cross-functional software engineer located in Germany.
 Developing web and desktop apps has always accompanied me.
 It all started in 2005 when I got my first computer and digged into exploiting online video games.
 For educational purposes ... obviously :wink:

-Since then I am craving for knowledge and I cannot see it fading away.
+Since then I am basically a vacuum cleaner for knowledge.

 **Personal**
 - :desktop_computer: Enjoying and following many IT-related topics